13 Common Wedding Seating Chart Mistakes and How to Fix Them

 Expert Tips for a Seamless Seating Plan

-• Start as soon as your RSVP are complete, don’t wait until the week before your wedding.
+• Start as soon as your RSVPs are complete; don’t wait until the week before your wedding.

 • Use tools like AllSeated, Zola, or The Knot to visualize your layout.